Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the record-keeping requirements imposed by the SRA Accounts Rules.
-Focus your revision on:
+For SQE1, you are required to understand the SRA Accounts Rules record-keeping requirements for solicitors, with a focus on the following syllabus points:

-- the obligation to keep and maintain accurate, contemporaneous, and chronological accounting records for client money
+- the obligation to keep accurate, contemporaneous, and chronological accounting records for client and business money, with a clear audit trail

-- the requirements for client ledgers, cash books, and central records of bills
+- the requirements for client ledgers (separate for each client and matter), cash books, transfers journals, and central records of bills and written notifications of costs

-- the rules on retention and storage of accounting records
+- the rules on retention and secure storage of accounting records for at least six years, and accessibility on demand

-- the compliance and reporting obligations relating to breaches and accountants’ reports
+- compliance and reporting obligations relating to breaches (including immediate correction of deficits) and accountants’ reports (timing, thresholds for exemption, and delivery to the SRA)

 Test Your Knowledge